-Back to Sicily after 6 years, so for the occasion, we had to start with visiting Mount Etna with kids and spend the night on this gorgeous active volcano.
+Back to Sicily after 6 years, so for the occasion, we picked a luxury hotel Etna Sicily and started the roadtrip by visiting Mount Etna with kids and effectively spending the night on this gorgeous active volcano.
 Etna excited the boys imagination for a while now and having been so close to Vesuvius last year, they eventually gathered all their courage to go in person rather than just speculate.
-And Relais Monaci delle Terre Nere was the perfectly luxurious pied a terre and answer to our prayers for best of Catania boutique hotels.
+And Relais Monaci delle Terre Nere was the perfectly luxurious pied a terre !

 One of our most authentic stays, eco and family friendly, this 18th century villa lies between the Mediterranean and Etna.
 As name suggests, Monaci is a former monastery integrated, reconditioned and extended to perfection on spectacular and dramatic lands with citrus, jasmine and lavender fragrances.
 Little villas are also scattered around elegantly, black lava walls and volcanic structures, antique wine press, reclaimed wood furnishings.

 And this is one chic former monastery, where Phillipe Starck and Fabio Novembre chairs are sensual and inviting, the intoxicating spring fragrances of trees and flowers dazzle your senses, the slow cooked food melts in your mouth, the Etna spumante flows sparkling and locally produced organic wines are rich and elegant.

 The 24 hectars of grapevines are beautiful, the gardens bloomed with out of this world colours and life at the end of May, the cherries invited us to pick and savour.
 As one may easily picture, the kids and us equally loved smelling and tasting.

 Etna with kids is not only possible but pure delight to spend the night on an active volcano – Europe the largest to be more precise.